 The JSA / Panmunjeom on the other hand have very tight security restrictions for those who wish to visit.
 We therefore require all guests to book a minimum 72 hours in advanced of their preferred tour date.
 Although we recommend booking as far in advance as possible!

 We will also require a full color copy of your passport photo page.
 This is required so we can send it to the UNC in order to register your visit.
 Note you will still be required to bring your passport on the day for further ID checks during the tour.

 There is also a minimum age restriction for children.
 Children should be at least 12 years old with no exceptions to this rule.

-Final word of note regarding these tours is that there are limited spaces available.
+Our final word of note is that there are limited spaces available.
 The number of visitors who can visit Panmunjeom per day is capped by the UNC.
 Once this limit is reached, booking will no longer be possible.
 Please feel free to reach out to us regarding your preferred dates to see if there is availability before booking.

 - Need to book minimum 72 hours in advance.